 The island Koh Larn is located just 7km off the coast from Pattaya and it doesn’t have an airport so the only way to get there is by taking a boat from Pattaya’s harbor (called Bali Hai Pier).
 The pier is located right at the southern end of Walking Street – see the map below.

 Now there are 2 options on which type of boat to take: Public ferry or speed boat.

 Pattaya to Koh Larn by Public Ferry

 This is the way I went to Koh Larn, it is just 30 Baht for a one way ticket.
-You don’t have to book in advance, just go to the pier and pay the money in cash right at the boat.
+You don’t have to book it in advance, just go to the pier and pay the money in cash right at the boat.
 It’s almost impossible not to find the boat as most other tourists are going for this option as well.
 Just follow the crowd.

-You have two choices for your destination on Koh Larn:
+You have 2 choices for your destination on Koh Larn:

-- Naban Port: The main village of Koh Larn where most of the locals live and also the biggest resorts are located.
-There is no nice beach within walking distance, but motorbike services (40-60 Baht, depending on the distance of the beach) and motorcycle rentals (about 200-300 Baht per day) being offered.
-And you also have songthaews (motorized rickshaws) like in Pattaya, but they are only slightly cheaper than taking a motorcycle (30-40 Baht).
+- Naban Port: The main village on Koh Larn where most of the locals live and also the biggest resorts are located.
+There is no nice beach within walking distance, but motorbike services (40-60 Baht, depending on the distance to the beach) and motorcycle rentals (about 300 Baht per day) are being offered.
+And you also have songthaews (public pick-up taxis) like in Pattaya, but they are only slightly cheaper than taking a motorcycle (30-40 Baht).

 - Tawaen Beach: No hotels on this beach but it might be your choice if you already know you want to visit this particular beach first.
 You also have the above mentioned transportation services on Tawaen Beach, but on a smaller scale.